YELLOWSTONE RADIO CLUB

 Section 1.
 Regular Meetings - The regular meeting of the Club shall be held on the third Monday of each month, except for January, July, and August.
 The regular meeting date shall not be changed or canceled without the approval of a simple majority of the Full members at a regular meeting.

 Section 2.
-Annual Meeting - Annual meeting of the membership shall be held at the November regular meeting for the purpose of the election of Officers and Director(s), in addition to the regular transaction of Club business.
+Annual Meeting - The annual meeting of the membership shall be held at the December regular meeting for the purpose of the election of Officers and Director(s), in addition to the regular transaction of Club business.
 The newly elected officers and directors shall take office on the following January 1st.

 Section 3.
 Quorum of Members – A quorum for any regular meeting shall consist of a minimum of nine Full Members who are in attendance at the YRC meeting.
 When votes are cast by the quorum the majority vote will prevail.